How Feedback and Talent Conversations Strengthen the Company?

 Many companies don’t listen to employees, or they simply don’t speak up.
 Choosing not to share their thoughts with managers is a decision not made out of fear.
 In most cases, the employees don’t feel like their supervisors will even bother with making changes based on their feedback.

-That’s why a collection of employee feedback (both anonymous and open) on a regular basis is the first step in that direction.
+That’s why a collection of employee feedback (both anonymous and open) regularly is the first step in that direction.

-Not only this helps with assessing the workforce’s attitude or performance, but it also fosters an open conversation between the top management and the employees.
-Even though it can be difficult for some business leaders to evaluate and understand the motivations and goals of their employees, the feedback from the latter is highly valuable and ultimately leads to mutual understanding.
+This helps with assessing the workforce’s attitude or performance.
+Still, it also fosters an open conversation between the top management and the employees.
+Even though it can be difficult for some business leaders to evaluate and understand the motivations and goals of their employees, the feedback from the latter is precious.
+And ultimately leads to mutual understanding.

-The mutual understanding that comes thanks to regular collection and application of employee feedback leads to an even more important contribution: the creation of employee-first culture.
-Often referred to as “people-first culture,” it’s widely accepted as one of the most important employee engagement trends for 2020, and for a good reason.
+Thanks to regular collection and application of employee feedback, mutual understanding leads to an even more critical contribution: creating employee-first culture.
+Often referred to as “people-first culture,” it’s widely accepted as one of the most crucial employee engagement trends for 2020, and for a good reason.

 This culture values employee voices and opinions and operates on the belief that there’s a mutual understanding; this means that the communication is not limited to what the people can do for the organization, but what the organization can do to make people more happy, productive, and satisfied.